bluehalo/ngx-leaflet/README.md

 This project uses Gulp as a build framework.
 There are two primary tasks: build and dev, which build distribution artifacts and run the development server respecitvely.

 ### Building Artifacts for Distribution
-To build the bundles run:
+To build the distribution bundle run:

 ```
 gulp build
 ```

-This task will run TSLint over the source Typescript to ensure code quality and consistency.
-Then, it runs the Typescript compiler to generate ES5 Javascript.
-Finally, it uses Rollup to bundle the generated Javascript into and then uses Rollup to bundle the Javascript code into a distributable CommonJS format.
+This task runs TSLint over the source Typescript to ensure code quality and consistency.
+Then, it uses the Angular compiler (ngc) to compile the Typescript-based Angular source code into ES5 Javascript.
+Finally, it uses Rollup to bundle the generated JS files into a single distributable JS library using CommonJS.

+The build generates all artifacts necessary for consuming libraries to utilize Angular's Ahead-of-Time compiler.

 ### Run the Demo for Development
 To run the demo using Webpack dev server, run